 Beamish further reimagines the ballet by highlighting the ways that social networks such as Instagram, Snapchat, Twitter, and Facebook have profoundly denatured the ways we fall in and out of love.
 Exploring concepts of ghosting, and social isolation, @giselle is a bracing new vision of a classic tale that also raises the powerful specter of persistent male power in light of the #MeToo and Time’s Up movements.

 Hailed as possessing “an enviable reputation for a choreographic style that emphasizes speed, clarity, and a dazzling array of body isolations” (Toronto Star) — with his work touted as “absolutely singular” (The Globe and Mail), Beamish has assembled a cast of some of the finest ballet artists from across Canada and the United States.
-Among the all-star ensemble, both Catherine Hurlin, the recent 2019 winner of the prestigious Erik Bruhn Prize, and celebrated dancer Stephanie Williams, both from American Ballet Theatre, alternate in the title role.
-Williams is also portraying Myrtha, a role shared with Yoko Kanomata of Ballet Edmonton.
+Among the all-star ensemble, Catherine Hurlin, the recent 2019 winner of the prestigious Erik Bruhn Prize and soloist with the American Ballet Theatre, will perform the title role of Giselle.
+Yoko Kanomata, a celebrated dancer from Ballet Edmonton is portraying Myrtha.
 Harrison James, principal dancer with The National Ballet of Canada, will dance the role of Albrecht, and Sterling Baca, principal dancer with Pennsylvania Ballet, will play Hilarion.
 Betsy McBride, from ABT, will perform the role of Bathilde, and former Alberta Ballet Mistress and current Ballet BC instructor Beverley Bagg will perform the role of Berthe.
 The all-star ensemble will be supported by additional talent from Ballet Edmonton, the Alberta Ballet Trainee Program and graduates from varied local dance training institutions such as Arts Umbrella, Richmond Academy, Pro Arte, Tri-city Dance, and SFU.